michaelrgarcia/testing-practice/README.md

 # testing-practice

 Learning how to test JavaScript with Jest.
-Don't worry, I'll use Vite eventually.
+Don't worry, I'll use Vitest eventually.